 - One example is research on the non-profit social enterprise KickStart, which has sold more than 232,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries between 1991 and 2013.
 In Kenya, the additional revenue generated by users of the productivity-enhancing were equivalent to 0.6% of the country’s GDP in 2011.

 - A study of agriculture in Thailand and Indonesia by Warr (2006) shows that, between 1981 and 2002, productivity increases in the sector following the introduction of irrigation accounted for 5% of overall GDP growth in Thailand and 3.5% in Indonesia.
 Moreover, the productivity increases in agriculture freed up resources which could then be put to use in other sectors.
 This reallocation contributed 16% to overall GDP growth in Thailand and 24% in Indonesia.

 Other studies look at the role of labour productivity for economic growth more broadly:

 - A global review by ILO (2013) finds that increases in labour productivity within economic sectors is the main driver of economic growth (rather than sectoral re-allocation).
-In particular, growth in industry and services play an important role for aggregate economic growth.
+In particular, growth in industry and services plays an important role for aggregate economic growth.